 Coleman Youth Sleeping Bag

-Coleman is one of the biggest brands on the list, and a leader in the industry.
+Brand Recognition: Coleman is one of the biggest brands on the list, and a leader in the industry.
 In their children's sleeping bag department, this is the go-to option.
 Since their products are so popular, you know you’ll be getting a great sleeping bag at a great price.

-Kids will sleep like they are in a regular bed with the Comfort Cuff design.
+Comfort: Kids will sleep like they are in a regular bed with the Comfort Cuff design.
 It surrounds their face like a plush pillow and pairs well with the ThermoTech insulation.
 Your child will always feel warm and comfortable each time you sleep outside.

 - Suitable for temperatures as low as 45 F